The Clone Wars, Season 2, Episode 12: The Mandalore Plot

 This thing: OK.
 Let’s pause for a moment.
 Clearly it looks totally great and insane, in that it is a spookily glowing BLACK LIGHTSABER that has like, an actual sword-style blade.
 Its contributions to the canon based on looks alone are hereby fully acknowledged.

 To all this I say: well played, Star Wars.
 Bravo.
 If I could throw a rose on the stage right now I would, because this is like the MOST Star Warsian storyline for anything ever.
-If the darksaber ever turns out to be someone’s long-lost sibling or figures out how to fly the Millennium Falcon, it’ll win the universe.
+If the darksaber ever turns out to be someone’s long-lost sibling or figures out how to fly the Millennium Falcon, it’ll conquer the universe.

 Recurring Theme: Our Great Escape

 They escape and drop to the floor as a ball of fire misses them, and Vizsla and his guys decide they’ll catch up with, and kill them later.
+(Good luck with that, Vizsla: Obi-Wan is one of those characters in Star Wars who falls into the “Can’t Really Be Killed” category.)

 Recurring Theme: Obi-Wan Kenobi, Gigantic Nerd Who Knows He Has It Going On